 Architecture is the design of buildings and living spaces; it's an art to itself that many people enjoy and appreciate.
 To photograph buildings, you are taking pictures of someone else's work.
 But in doing so, you capture how the building exists in the real world after it has been built, something that the architects only dream of.

 Nearly any camera can do a good job taking architecture photos.
 You can do it with your smartphone, but a camera with premium features will make your life easier.
 As is usually the case in different types of photography, yes, you can take amazing photos on any camera.
-But a professional camera will help you do it consistently, and it has more options to help your creativity.
+But a professional camera will help you take great images consistently, and it has more options to help your creativity.

 From time to time, you may want to use an off-camera strobe to fill in an image's dark areas.
 Most of the time, you will want to capitalize on natural light, so the strobe is not a must-have item.